jjmchew/jjmchew.github.io/RB171/01-initialNotes.md

   - CLOSED (a fictional state, since if closed, no connection exists)
   - Listen and Established are most important since other states relate to establishing and terminating connections

+- **Cookie** (HTTP cookie) : small files of data (containing session information) sent from the server and stored in the client (browser) during a request/response cycle [22]
+  - session information is stored in the cookie; actual session data is stored on the server
+  - the client-side cookie is compared with server-side data on every request to identify the current session

+- **CORS** (Cross-Origin Resource Sharing) : a mechanism that allows interactions that would normally be restricted cross-origin to take place; adds new HTTP headers that lets servers serve resources cross-origin to specified origins [23]

 - **CRC** (Cyclic Redundancy Check) : see FCS below [3]

 - **Bandwidth bottleneck** : a point at which bandwidth changes from relatively high to relatively low [2]

+- **DNS** (Domain Name System) : a distributed database which translates domain names (e.g., `www.google.com`) to an IP address (e.g., `197.251.230.45`) [17]
+  - DNS databases are stored on a hierarchy of world-wide DNS servers - no one server contains the complete database; if 1 server does not contain a requested domain name, that server routes the request to another DNS server up the hierarchy [17]

 - **Encapsulation** : how protocols at different network layers can work together;  implemented through PDUs (i.e., the info at a higher layer is part of the data payload of a lower layer) [6]